 - Top off with shredded paper.
 De-clump old shred and add fresh if there is any.
 The shred regulates the moisture level.

-We have teams who water daily.
+We have teams who water almost daily.
 Each team is assigned a portion of the garden to water, along with any new plantings.
 Watering is done by hand from the water barrels with watering cans, or from the hose linked to the neighbors well.

 - Seeds and seedlings are identified by the straw laid over or around them, and are watered with the watering cans and a third of a bucket of worm tea from the worm tea barrel.

 - Seeds are still using their own nutrients.
 As the plants mature, we water into the ruts between the planted rows.
 The plants establish their root system by searching for water, so we don’t want to water them from the tops of the foliage.